babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ```

 Usually when first creating a validator, the immediate status will be
 `BOND_STATUS_UNBONDED`.
-To see your validators status change you will need to
+To see your validator's status change you will need to
 wait for the epoch to end.

 ```shell